PatrickParham/ParkingViolationsHW19708/README.md

 The entry for the APP_KEY argument in the nyc_parking function within the main.py script should therefore be 'APP_KEY'

 ### Output
-Based on running the main.py script in Docker or locally, the script will return the page size of json entries specified in the function and a csv output to the pwd if specified 1 or not entered when run using volume in Docker
+Based on running the main.py script in Docker or locally, the script will return the page size of json entries specified in the function and a csv output to the pwd if included.

+The --elastics argument should not be included at this time as ElasticSearch has not yet been stood up in the workflow.

 ## Docker Image Build
 ### Build: